alexk1919/MackGPT/README.md

 </h2>

 <p align="center">
-Join us in fueling the development of MackGPT, an open-source project pushing the boundaries of AI autonomy!
-We're facing challenges in covering the operational costs 💸, including in-house API and other infrastructure expenses, which is projected to grow to around $1000 USD per day 💳🤕 Your sponsorship would drive progress by helping us scale up resources, enhance features and functionality, and continue to iterate on this exciting project! 🚀
+Boost the development of MackGPT, an open-source project pushing AI autonomy forward!
+Your support helps cover operational costs, such as in-house API and infrastructure expenses, which are growing daily.
+Your sponsorship drives progress by facilitating resource scaling, feature improvement, and continuous innovation in this groundbreaking project! 🚀
 </p>

 <p align="center">
-By sponsoring this free, open-source project, you not only have the opportunity to have your avatar/logo featured below, but also get the exclusive chance to chat with the founders!🗣️
+By sponsoring this open-source project, you can showcase your avatar/logo below while contributing to the progress of autonomous AI!🗣️
 </p>

 <p align="center">